chizzletaz/BakeAndBinge/Testing.md

 1. Log in.
 2. Click the log out button in the navbar.
 3. Confirm a modal pops up that asks 'Are you sure you want to log out?'.
+4. Click 'Yes'.
-4. Log in as admin.
+5. Log in as admin.
-5. Click the 'DELETE' button on one of the recipes.
+6. Click the 'DELETE' button on one of the recipes.
-6. Confirm a modal pops up that asks 'Are you sure you want to delete this recipe?'.
+7. Confirm a modal pops up that asks 'Are you sure you want to delete this recipe?'.
-7. Click 'no'.
+8. Click 'no'.
-8. Go to the categories page by clicking the 'manage categories' link in the navbar.
+9. Go to the categories page by clicking the 'manage categories' link in the navbar.
-9. Click on the "DELETE' button of one of the categories.
+10. Click on the "DELETE' button of one of the categories.
-10. Confirm a modal pops up that asks 'Are you sure you want to delete this category?'.
+11. Confirm a modal pops up that asks 'Are you sure you want to delete this category?'.
-11. Click 'no'.
+12. Click 'no'.

 Result:
 A modal asking the user to confirm their action pops up, when the user clicks a 'delete' or 'logout' button.